UltiRequiem/github-web-scraper/README.md

 ### License 📄

-This proyect is under MIT License - see [LICENSE](./LICENSE) fore more information.
+This proyect is under MIT License - see [LICENSE](./LICENSE) for more information.

 *Fun Fact: This was done while I was listening to [this song](https://youtu.be/7lvDCMkjcsM).*